Satanás

-Satanás (Spanish for Satan) is a 2007 Colombian film written and directed by Andi Baiz.
-It is adapted from the novel of the same title by Mario Mendoza Zambrano which is based on the spree killing committed by Campo Elías Delgado that took place in Bogotá in 1986.
-It was Colombia's submission to the 80th Academy Awards for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.
+Satanás (Spanish for Satan) is a 2007 Colombian film written and directed by Andrés Baiz.
+Baiz's debut feature film, it is adapted from the novel of the same title by Mario Mendoza Zambrano which is based on the 1986 Pozzetto massacre.
+The film follows the lives of three characters, Eliseo, Paola, and Father Ernesto, living in the city of Bogotá, Colombia, in the mid 1980s.

+The film was Colombia's submission to the 80th Academy Awards for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.
+It won the Best Actor and Best Film awards at the Festival International des Espoirs du Cinéma in Monaco.

 Plot

-The film follows the lives of three characters, Eliseo, Paola, and Father Ernesto, living in the city of Bogota, Colombia, in the mid 1980s.

 Eliseo, a middle-aged English teacher and veteran of the Vietnam War, has difficulties creating and maintaining relationships (especially with women).
 He lives with his aging mother, Blanca, but they detest each other and argue constantly.
 Eliseo is also irritated by his neighbor and landlord, Beatriz, who keeps asking him for money for her charitable works.
 He always coldly refuses, and is treated rudely at the local store as a result.

 Eliseo works as a teacher of English, and one of his students is 15-year-old Natalia.
 He develops a crush on Natalia, who is gentle and polite during lessons.
 Invited to Natalia's birthday party, Eliseo is angry when he realizes that Natalia has a boyfriend, Esteban.

 After a heated argument with his mother, Eliseo loses his temper, shoots her, and then sets the place on fire.
 On his way out he encounters Beatriz and he kills her too.
 Arriving at Natalia's house, he viciously attacks Natalia and her mother, killing them both.
 In the evening, he visits an old friend, a librarian who has always been kind to him.
 He tells her that he is leaving town and thanks her for her friendship.
 From there, he goes on the last leg of his killing spree, the high class restaurant, "Pozzetto".
 He chooses an expensive meal and a few drinks, and consumes them both.
 He pays the bill, leaving a big tip.
 He then goes into the bathroom and prepares himself for the upcoming massacre.
 When he comes out, he shoots a pianist playing “Piano Sonata No. 20 in A major, D. 959” before going around the restaurant shooting at customers and staff indiscriminately.